rusliko/cdcs/README.md

 License
 -------

-Jagoancoin Core is released under the terms of the MIT license.
+cdcs Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is meant to be stable.
 Development is done in separate branches.
-[Tags](https://github.com/JagoanCoin/jagoancoin/tags) are created to indicate new official, stable release versions of Jagoancoin Core.
+[Tags](https://github.com/cdcs/cdcs/tags) are created to indicate new official, stable release versions of cdcs Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).